 Formal Cautions or Administrative Penalties will be offered to persons who fit the following criteria:

-- There has been no previous sanction applied to the person for a benefit fraud offence within five years recorded on the Department of Works & Pensions database.
+- There has been no previous sanction applied to the person for a benefit fraud offence within five years recorded on the Department for Work and Pensions database

-- Where the case is a Joint working case with the Department of Work & Pensions where it is their intention to offer a Formal Caution or Administrative Penalty.
+- Where the case is a joint working case with the Department for Work and Pensions where it is their intention to offer a Formal Caution or Administrative Penalty

-The Performance Manager will conduct the Administrative Penalty or Formal Caution if this is deemed the appropriate sanction by the Sanction panel.
+The Performance Manager will conduct the Administrative Penalty or Formal Caution if this is deemed the appropriate sanction by the Sanctions panel.

 Employer Administrative Penalty